Accelerate Langevin Sampling with Birth-Death Process and Exploration Component: Theoretical Analysis

 \subsection{Further discussion}

-To make our theoretical analysis complete, we need to show that the assumption \eqref{assumptionG} is reasonable, that is, $\hat{\rho}/\pi$ can be lower bounded by a positive value, which highly depends on the quality of the Gaussian approximation.
+To make our theoretical analysis complete, we need to show that the assumption~\ref{asp:explored} is reasonable.
+Specifically, this means showing that $\hat{\rho}/\pi$ can be lower bounded by a positive value.
+Intuitively, we anticipate that the more accurate the Gaussian approximation is, the higher the positive lower bound we can achieve.